andrechuakj/tp/docs/2101UserGuide.md

 ## Introduction
 As a Co-curricular Activity (CCA) head, do you find yourself struggling to manage your CCA members’ enrolments to various events and record the list of events that your CCA has?
-Are the heaps of spreadsheets you are using to manage them making you feel overwhelmed?
+Are the heaps of spreadsheets you are using to organise your members making you feel overwhelmed?
 Well, fear not, **CCACommander Ultra Promax Xtra 9000PLUS** is here to save the day!

 CCACommander is a desktop application **targeted towards CCA leaders** to help them record details of their members and events, whilst tracking every member’s enrolments.
 It helps to organise members and events into easy-to-view compartments under a singular [Graphical User Interface (GUI)](https://blog.hubspot.com/website/what-is-gui) while providing granular control to you via its in-built [Command Line Interface (CLI)](https://www.techtarget.com/searchwindowsserver/definition/command-line-interface-CLI).